VIAplanner/via-timetable/packages/docs/course-guide/README.md

 ChosenProgramTile{
     data: {
-        programName: String //The name of the program this tile represents subject //which subject this program belongs in },
+        programName: String //The name of the program this tile represents
+        subject: Subject //which subject this program belongs in },
     methods: {
         loadSubject(subject), /*displays the programs in the same subject as